-Now that Brian had officially filled the bass vacancy, we were anxious to show that we could stand on our own.
+Now that Brian Stanwyck had officially filled the bass vacancy, we were anxious to show that we could stand on our own without George Grant.
 For better or for worse, we would be responsible for Necropolis going forward and we were determined to prove ourselves.

 I can’t over-stress how strong of a songwriter George was/is.
 He wrote brilliant anthemic songs with memorable riffs and choruses.
 We all grew up with Kiss, and their music was in our DNA somewhere.
 But George really knew how to take those high energy sing along‘s and put them into the thrash metal style.
 I remember Dan Klasnick, singer and principal songwriter of Doomwatch, remarking to me: “George is a great songwriter, he can write metal songs in major keys - do you have any idea how hard that is?!”
 I knew what he meant.
 I played violin and trumpet from the second grade through the eighth grade, and I knew that major keys didn't feature prominently in heavy metal.
 George was the catalyst for almost all of our songs to that point.
 I had never attempted to write a song, really.
 I may have contributed some melodies and lyrics, but actually writing and arranging a song, that was going to be new.

 Now, Jon Dawson had been building his song writing skills for a few years at that point.
-He had a great ear for melody and was a strong player, definitely interested in pushing himself as a writer and musician.
-Both he and Chris Emerson were enrolled at the Creative and Performing Arts high school, so they were getting regular doses of music theory and composition as part of the curriculum.
+He had a great ear for melody and was a strong player, confidently pushing himself as a writer and musician.
+Both he and Chris Emerson were enrolled at the Pittsburgh Creative and Performing Arts High School, so they were getting regular doses of music theory and composition as part of the curriculum.

 As it turned out, Eric Reese was also full of riffs and ideas, as was the new bassist, Brian Stanwyck.
 Chris Emerson wrote fantastic drum parts and was a strong arranger.
 We all had something to contribute to the songwriting process going forward and we were excited about it.

 Something I should mention is the timing of this transformation of the band.
 The Summer of 1987 was proving to be the apex of the thrash metal movement.
-The definitive records were released a year before: Slayer's "Reign in Blood", Metallica's "Master of Puppets", Megadeth's "Peace Sells", etc. The excitement of thrash metal was at its peak, but it would only be a few months before most of the top Bands would follow in the AC/DC mold of making essentially the same record over and over, or worse - turn towards more commercially viable material.
+The definitive records were released a year before: Slayer's "Reign in Blood", Metallica's "Master of Puppets", Megadeth's "Peace Sells", etc. The excitement of thrash metal was at its peak, but it would only be a few months before most of the top bands would follow in the AC/DC mould of making essentially the same record over and over.
+Or worse, turn towards more commercially viable material, softening the ferocity of their compositions in hopes of broadening their appeal.

 What was once an open landscape full of different ideas and approaches was quickly becoming a cookie-cutter-clone-war, with groups basically aping the top bands in the genre, following their songwriting style, image and approach.
 Furthermore, thrash metal had invigorated the crossover and hard-core scene, influencing the songwriting style of those bands.
 The landscape was becoming crowded with similar sounding groups.
 However there were a few artists, like Voi-Vod, who continued on their own path, becoming more technical and more creative without following the rules, confidently carving their own original sound.
 These bands were a huge inspiration to us.